 - White bellies and white around their muzzles (noses and mouths)

 - White spots on the backs of their black ears – a trait that all spotted wild cats have, which helps them communicate with their young

 Tigers live in a variety of habitats, including swampy mangroves, dense forests, rocky country, and woodlands.
 They prefer having cover to hide behind as they ambush their prey.

-Tigers who were sick, old or injured have been known to kill humans
+Tigers who are sick, old, or injured have been known to kill humans.

 - Habitat Loss

 Tigers are losing a lot of their habitat to farmers and palm oil plantations each year.

 Many people view dead tigers as extremely valuable, using every part of their bodies in some way.

 In the last 100 years, the population of wild tigers has dropped from 100,000 to 3,800